Aspasia1337/IATResolution/README.md

 At this stage, static analysis has reached its **practical limit**.
 The PE’s Import Address Table is intentionally sparse, and the binary contains **no readable API strings** that might explain its behavior.
 On disk, there simply isn’t enough information to justify what the binary will ultimately accomplish at runtime.

-The only viable path forward is to **trace execution dynamically**, watching as the program unfolds its true nature.
+The only viable path forward is to **trace execution at runtime**, watching as the program unfolds its true nature.

 When observed at runtime, the picture transforms dramatically.
 The very same subroutine that previously performed innocuous checks is now fully populated with **valid pointers to imported functions**, confirming that the **bootstrap phase** has completed successfully and the resolver infrastructure is firmly in place.